mozilla/gcp-ingestion/docs/architecture/decoder_service_specification.md

 1. Validate the schema of the body
 1. Extract user agent information and drop `user_agent`
 1. Add metadata fields to message
-1. Deduplicate message by `docId`
-   - Generate `docId` for submission types that don't have one
 1. Write message to PubSub decoded topic based on `namespace` and `docType`

 ### Implementation

 The above steps will be executed as a single Apache Beam job that can accept either a streaming input from PubSub or a batch input from Cloud Storage.
-Message deduplication will be done by checking for the presence of ids as keys in Cloud Memory Store (managed Redis).

 ### Decoding Errors